 Overview: Whitetail deer may be found throughout much of Unit 24B.
 A general rule of thumb is that they occur in brushier habitats above 3,500 feet in the unit.
 However, whitetail have been showing up in the past few years at elevations of about 2,500 feet in what would usually be considered as mule deer habitat.
 The more typical whitetail habitat is located from the central to the eastern portion of the unit, and is comprised of chaparral, oak woodland, and conifers.
 Whitetail are also found on most of the mountain ranges in the western portion of the unit as well.
 These habitats are primarily high desert or chaparral and may also contain mule deer.

 Whitetail in 24B were not as severely affected by the recent long-term drought conditions as mule deer.
 Permit numbers for whitetail have remained relatively stable for the past ten years.
-There are a total of 790 whitetail permits for the 2010 seasons.

 Practically all whitetail habitat in 24B is located on public lands of the Tonto National Forest.
 A small amount of whitetail habitat is on private land owned by mines near Globe and Pinto Valley.
 These lands are usually posted as to whether or not hunting is allowed.
 A large portion of whitetail habitat is within the Superstition Wilderness.
 The Wilderness is closed to all vehicular or mechanized travel, but it is open to hunting.
 The Tonto National Monument near Roosevelt Lake is closed to all hunting.
 A Tonto National Forest map will help to identify roads, boundaries, and land ownership.
 Topographical maps will provide information about the terrain.